-In the fourth and final program module, students learn the refrigeration cycle, associated components, superheat, sub cooling, sensible heat, latent heat and specific heat.
+In the fourth and final program module, students learn the refrigeration cycle, associated components, superheat, sub cooling, sensible heat, latent heat, and specific heat.
 They will also be able to recover, evacuate and pump down an air conditioning system.
-Students will be taught different types of refrigerants and cylinder color codes.
-Lab exercises will include measuring temperatures in an operating air conditioning system, accessory components, controls, and piping methods including compressor theory and application including the operating principles of different refrigerant compressors.
+Students will be exposed to different types of refrigerants and cylinder color codes.
+Lab exercises will include measuring temperatures in an operating air conditioning system, accessory components, controls and piping methods; compressor theory and application including the operating principles of different refrigerant compressors.
 Students will learn the methods of capacity control used with compressors as well as devices used to protect compressors.
-Other objectives of this module include the introduction of metering devices and their applications.
-Students will learn about the variety of heat pumps available and their proper operation, retail refrigeration systems including mechanical systems along with defrost methods and controls, and how to inspect different types of air quality systems that are utilized in the industry.
-Upon completion of this module the student will have completed requirements earning a credential as a Universal EPA 608 Certified Technician and 410-A Certification.
-Students will meet with the Career Services Department to finalize all documents and begin their career search.
+Other objectives of this module include: introduction of metering devices and their applications; students will learn about the variety of heat pumps available and their proper operation; retail refrigeration systems including mechanical systems along with defrost methods and controls; and students will learn how to be able to inspect different types of air quality systems that are utilized in the industry.
+Upon completion of this module the student will have completed requirements earning a credential as a Universal EPA 608 Certified Technician and also 410-A Certification.
+Students will meet with the Career Services Department to finalize all paperwork and begin their career search.
 Prerequisite(s): HVAC101, HVAC102, HVAC103